+The houses’ clean surfaces are the perfect background for the light that transforms circulation spaces.
+The skylights of both houses are built by punctually modifying the houses’ structural system and allowing the waffle slab to puncture the roof and let the light in.
 The relationship between the house and the garden, the spacial sensations caused by varying heights and the way space is illuminated by unexpected details are what create the different sensations that compensate the building’s simple, sober materials.